Research at the Faculty of Management and Law

 Research at the School of Management

 Our mission is Making Knowledge Work by producing highly relevant, applied research which makes a tangible difference to the world – to students, businesses, consumers, public sector, governments and employees.
-Our research aim is to encourage relevance and value creation through collaborative interdisciplinary research with impact.

 Our Research Centres